HIGHLANDS, CLOUD FORESTS & PÁRAMO TRANSECT

 Day 4

-Explore forest trails and roads for dazzling mixed flocks of Paradise, Turquoise, Golden, and Orange-eared Tanagers.
+Explore forest trails and roads for dazzling mixed flocks of Paradise, Spotted, Golden-eared, Golden, and Orange-eared Tanagers.

-Watch the feeders for rare hummingbirds like Gould’s Jewelfront, Ecuadorian Piedtail, and Rufous-vented Whitetip.
+Watch the feeders for rare hummingbirds like Gould’s Jewelfront, Ecuadorian Piedtail, Black-throated Brilliant and Napo Sabrewing.

 Evenings offer the forest’s twilight chorus and views of macaws flying to roost.